python/cpython/Doc/library/tkinter.rst

 Drop Target Events
 >>>>>>>>>>>>>>>>>>

-A widget registered as a drop target, can have bindings for the following virtual events:
+A widget registered as a drop target can have bindings for the following virtual events:

 ``<<DropEnter>>``